ovh/docs/pages/platform/ai/gi_07_manage_registry/guide.en-gb.md

 > [!primary]
 >
->Whatever the case, know that the default `shared registry` will remain available even if you add new registries.
+>In any case, note that the default `shared registry` will remain available even if you add new registries.
 >

 ### Harbor private registry